qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **25** and **06** are **out of order** because the left card **25** is *greater than* the right card **06**, so here we must swap them.

-{% include figure image_path="/assets/images/isort2-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 25, 06 added to right." %}
+{% include figure image_path="/assets/images/isort2-0.png" alt="06 placed in the collection." caption="06 placed in the collection." %}

 After swapping, there is no card to the left of our two face-up cards, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort3-0.png" alt="Sample cards from the Acorn deck." caption="Swap 06 and 25.
-Stop because at the left end." %}
+{% include figure image_path="/assets/images/isort3-0.png" alt="25 and 06 swapping positions in the collection." caption="25 and 06 swapping positions in the collection." %}

 ### Add 47